A Turning Point in the Dark

 Gratitude for That Night

-Trust grows strongest in moments of vulnerability.
+Trust always grows strongest in our most difficult moments of shared vulnerability and quiet fear.

 Moving Forward With Understanding